cristoph143/MyFirstDotNetCoreApp/README.md

 This class will be used to send model object from controller to the "Trade/Index" view.

+#### Orders:

+Create a view model class called "Orders" in the Asp.Net Core project with following properties:

+* List`<BuyOrderResponse>` BuyOrders
+* List`<SellOrderResponse>` SellOrders

+This class will be used to send list of buy orders and sell orders - from controller to the "Trade/Orders" view.

 #### "Trade\Index.cshtml":

-You need to create a view called "Trade\Index.cshtml".
+You need to create two views called "Trade\Index.cshtml" and "Trade\Orders.cshtml".

 Create
  a view called "Index.cshtml" in "Views\Trade" folder - that is strongly